ValeriaVG/valeriavg.dev/content/10-reasons-not-to-use-go-for-your-next-project.md

 draft: false
 ---

 They say Go is the language of the web.
 Of course, with Google backing it up it sounds very objective!
 But is it as good as they say?
-I can  think of cases where it wouldn't be a good fit<!--more-->:
+I can  think of cases where it wouldn't be a good fit<!--more-->

 ## 1. You need your app to compile for at least an hour so you can get a break